-Question When I try to compile an application with the Builder I get the error message OUT OF MEMORY.
-What can I do?

-Answer The Builder has a predefined setting for the internal heap size.
+- Question When I try to compile an application with the Builder I get the error message OUT OF MEMORY.
+What can I do? - Answer The Builder has a predefined setting for the internal heap size.
 If the memory space is exhausted, the error message OUT OF MEMORY is printed and Builder exits with an error code.
 The predefined maximum heap size (1024MB) is usually large enough, but for some applications it may not be sufficient.
-You can set the maximum heap size via the environment variable JAMAICA\BUILDER\MAXHEAPSIZE, e.g., under bash with the following command:
+You can set the maximum heap size via the environment variable JAMAICA_BUILDER_MAXHEAPSIZE, e.g., under bash with the following command: - > export JAMAICA_BUILDER_MAXHEAPSIZE=1536MB - Question When I try to compile an application with the Builder I get the error message: